puushtab/tron-arcade-game/README.md

 - pyserial 3.5

 ## Arduino
-If you want to play with joysticks with player 2 you have to:
+If you want to play with joysticks for player 2 you have to:
 - Connect your joystick to an arduino microcontroller to the analog input "A0"
 - Upload the file "tron.ino" into your microcontroller
 - Launch it